 While we do not know the specifics, it appears that this decision was made after much thought and consideration.
 California is controlled by the Democrat party in Sacramento with a supermajority / veto-proof majority in the state legislature and a VERY liberal Democrat governor who are all beholden to the extreme enviro-wakos there.
 And, the state is so far in debt that it’s on the verge of bankruptcy.
 So, it’s more than reasonable to assume that a little pushback by Trump for the benefit of those poor farmers trying to feed all of us is probably a good thing.
 Of course we’ll continue to monitor this developing story and report any more details we hear about.

-Uncategorized and tagged Agriculture, Business, California, California Farmers, Donald Trump, Environment, Farming, Farms, Politics, President Trump, Science, Trump, Water Resources, water rights on .
+Uncategorized and tagged Agriculture, Business, California, California Farmers, Donald Trump, Environment, Farming, Farms, Politics, President Trump, Science, Trump, Water Resources, water rights on February 20, 2020 by .

 Leave a comment